 Life Cycle of Servlet

-You can understand the life cycle of a Servlet as a sequence of steps that a servlet undergoes in its span of life, beginning from its initiation to getting destroyed.
+You can understand the life cycle of a Servlet as a sequence of steps that a servlet undergoes from initiation to destruction.
 Servlet Engine manages the life cycle of the servlet, as told earlier.

-The life cycle of a servlet can be summed up in below mentioned five points:
+Sum up the life cycle of a servlet in the following five points:

 - The Servlet class loads.

-- The init() method is invoked in order to initialize the servlet.
+- Invokes the init() method to initialize the servlet.

-- The service() method is invoked repeatedly for each client request placed.
+- Invokes the service() method repeatedly for each client request placed.

-- The servlet is destroyed using destroy() method.
+- Destroys the servlet using the destroy() method.